aymanbm/LinearRegression1/README.md

 This project focuses on predicting the selling price of cars using a Linear Regression model.
 The goal is to estimate vehicle prices based on various features using classical regression techniques and solid preprocessing strategies to ensure accurate and reliable predictions.

 ## Dataset
 The dataset (car data.csv) includes a mix of numerical and categorical features related to vehicle specifications, ownership, and seller information.
 Key preprocessing steps include handling missing values, encoding categorical variables, and scaling numerical features.
-Outliers were treated using the IQR method to maintain data integrity and improve model performance.

 ## Key Features
 Year: Year the car was purchased.